golobby/orm/README.md

 _, affected, err := orm.ExecRaw[Post](`DELETE FROM posts WHERE id=?`, 1)
 ```
 ### Relationships
 GolobbyORM makes it easy to have entities that have relationships with each other.
-As you have already seen in entity definition
-you have a `ConfigureRelations` method which let's you define relations of an `Entity`.
+Configuring relations is using `ConfigureEntity` method as you will see.
 #### HasMany
 ```go
 type Post struct {}